nikkomiu/blog/content/guides/golang-graphql-ent/09-misc-testing.md

 ```

 If you remember from before when we were setting up our testing environment, we currently use SQLite for our testing
-database but we are using PostgreSQL for our development and production database.
+database, but we are using PostgreSQL for our development and production database.
 Because of this disjointed testing,
-I'm not going to test the migrate and seed commands for now.
-These can be tested easily by creating new databases for
+I'm not going to test the `migrate` and `seed` commands for now.
+These can be tested easily by creating new databases
-testing (I typically create a unique database for each test and delete it when I'm done) but this section is quite long
+for testing (I typically create a unique database for each test and delete it when I'm done) but this section is quite
-and complicated right now.
-This is especially true if you haven't dealt with some of these testing concepts (especially
+long and complicated right now.
+This is especially true if you haven't dealt with some of these testing concepts
-in Go) before this.
-In the future, I may add another guide or post on how to set up testing using PostgreSQL as well,
+(especially in Go) before this.
+In the future, I may add another guide or post on how to set up testing using PostgreSQL
-or instead of, SQLite.
+as well, or instead of, SQLite.

 Ok, this was a lot of refactoring and a lot of effort to test our `cmd` package.
 However, this is the central "core" of
 our application so, in my opinion, it's best to get the testing of this area of the application right.